johnsonc/hnwatch/readme.md

 [![Build Status](https://travis-ci.org/vetelko/hnwatch.svg?branch=master)](https://travis-ci.org/vetelko/hnwatch)

+I actually started programming last year in my 43y :) My first language is GO.
+I also learn TCL even it's not a mainstream language.
 The idea behind this little project is don't procrastinate on HN and never miss a story, job, or project I'm interested in.

 You can fetch all new stories, or stories containing particular terms in the title.
 To define term, you can use plain text or regular expressions.
 SQLite 3 is used to store fetched stories.
 You will never get the same story for the same term twice.